- About CRT Japan

 Further information is here.

 CRT Japan is now striving to establish grievance mechanisms in Asia/ASEAN region for Japanese companies.
-In the run-up to the 2020 Tokyo Olympic Games, Japanese companies are expected to come under intense scrutiny for their responsible business practices including their supply chains.
-Thus, they are required to not only implement proper human rights due diligence procedures, but also to provide an effective grievance mechanism, as the right to an effective remedy is a core tenet of international human rights.
+Corporations are required to not only implement proper human rights due diligence procedures, but also to provide an effective grievance mechanism, as the right to an effective remedy is a core tenet of international human rights.
 CRT Japan believes that these initial grievance mechanisms will help Japanese companies to elicit the voice of rights-holders, identify locally specific human rights issues, and mitigate and effectively manage business-related human rights risks.

 Further information of our grievance mechanisms is here.